ADFJXK/MustangsUp/README.md

 # Mustangs Up
 ![Header NewMustang](https://github.com/user-attachments/assets/f6bb8e65-03af-4a8c-b588-e73cd833fe5e)
-A  robotic team to participate in the WRO in the category of future engineers.
+Mustangs Up is a Robotics team created to participate in WRO in the category of Future Engineers

 ## Table of Contents
 - [Meet Our Team](#meet-our-team)